Avalanche avoidance made simple:

 AVY WISE CLINOPOLE IS NO SUBSTITUTE FOR FORMAL AVALANCHE TRAINING.
 Rather, it should be regarded as an invaluable companion after your first avalanche course.

-The frameworks utilized do NOT protect you from avalanches triggered above you; spontaneously, by someone else or by remote triggering by yourself.
+The frameworks utilized do NOT protect you from avalanches triggered above you; spontaneously, by someone else, or through remote triggering by yourself.

 No avalanche decision framework can give you a 100% guarantee of avoiding self-triggered avalanches.